Last updated: June 20, 2026

 Can single mothers apply for more than one program?

-Does Virginia have emergency cash grants for single mothers?
+Does Virginia have emergency cash grants?

 Virginia does not have one guaranteed emergency cash grant for all single mothers.
 TANF, diversionary assistance, local DSS programs, nonprofits, and charities may help if you meet their rules and funding is available.